Albert Phipps BSc (Hons), PGCE, MBPsS, MBACP (Registered), P G Dip CBT

 My professional background and my role as a personal tutor means that I have gained wide ranging experience of providing people (of all ages and walks of life) with help and advice.
 Therefore it seemed natural that I enhanced my tutorial skills with some training in counselling.
 This proved to be very helpful and it also sparked a deep personal interest in the area; leading me to study at a more advanced level.
 Moreover, my academic training/teaching has given me an in-depth knowledge of psychology in general; helping me to help you.

 I am an integrative therapist this means I combine several different approaches i.e. founded on CBT but also incorporating aspects of client centered, solution focused and compassion/mindfulness and I 'apply' them when appropriate.
 I feel this gives greater flexibility and enables me to adapt my therapy to the needs/circumstances of my clients.
+However, I am not trained in couples counseling so I am unable to work in this area.

 Through this I have developed in-depth people skills.
 This, coupled with maturity and a good dose of common sense means that you will be treated with respect.
 I am down to earth client-centered (you are in control) flexible, compassionate, good humored and effective.
 Moreover I am a registered member of the BACP.